Mercedes-Benz South Africa (MBSA) has started production of the new C-Class, the W206, at its East London plant, in the Eastern Cape.

 Other production locations for the new C-Class model include Bremen, in Germany, and Beijing, in China.

-The R13-billion project at East London saw the construction of a new body shop, a paint shop and a logistics warehouse, as well as an extensive upgrade to the assembly line, says Mercedes-Benz management board member responsible for production and supply chain management Jörg Burzer, adding that there is “perhaps more to come”.
+The R13-billion project at East London saw the construction of a new body shop, paint shop, logistics warehouse, as well as an extensive upgrade to the assembly line, says Jörg Burzer, Mercedes-Benz management board member responsible for production and supply chain management – adding that there is “perhaps more to come”.

-He notes that MBSA has managed to start production right on time, despite the global disruption brought on by Covid-19.
+He notes that MBSA has managed to start production right on time, despite the global disruption brought about by Covid-19.

 Production of the previous C-Class, the W205, ceased in May.